ThomasDCW/contact-form/README.md

 ▶️ [http://localhost:3000](http://localhost:3000)

-## 📁 Setup your environements variables
+## 📁 Add your Environements Variables

-To run this project with Sendgrid and receive mail from yout clients,
-you have to create a file named : **.env.local**
+To run this project with SendGrid and receive emails from your clients, you need to create a file named: **.env.local**
-and complet it like the following example

 ```bash
 KEY_SENDGRID=YOUR_SECRET_KEY_SENGRID